INS Sudarshini: Service history

 Sudarshini started its first nine nation voyage of the ASEAN countries on 15 September 2012 to trace the ancient route taken by Indian mariners to South East Asia.
 During the course of the 12,000 mile voyage, she visited 13 ports in 9 ASEAN countries.
 The ship visited the ports of Padang, Bali, Manado in Indonesia, Port Muara in Brunei, Cebu, Manila, Da Nang, Sihanoukville in Cambodia, Bangkok, Phuket in Thailand, Singapore, Port Klang in Malaysia and Sittwe in Myanmar.
 While on the voyage, the ship's embarked Indian Naval and Coast Guard cadets, as well as cadets from other ASEAN countries.
 During the ASEAN deployment, the commanding officer of Sudarshini, Commander N Shyam Sundar, wrote live blogs from sea.
-This was the first time the Indian Navy has used social media to promote a diplomatic naval voyage.
-The ship returned to its home port, Kochi, on 25 March 2013 and was greeted by the Defence Minister of India, A. K. Antony, the then Chief of Southern Naval Command, Vice Admiral Satish Soni, ambassadors and heads of missions of ASEAN nations.
+This was the first time the Indian Navy had used social media to promote a diplomatic naval voyage.
+The ship returned to its home port, Kochi, on 25 March 2013 and was greeted by the then Defence Minister of India, A. K. Antony, the then Chief of Southern Naval Command, Vice Admiral Satish Soni, ambassadors and heads of missions of ASEAN nations.

+Sudarshini, the second sail training ship of the Indian Navy, has already covered 140000 nmi until 2025.

+Lokayan 26

+On 20 January 2026, INS Sudarshini set sail from Kochi, Southern Naval Command for Lokayan 26, a 10-month long transoceanic sail expedition.
+The deployment will span across 18 ports and 13 countries and a voyage distance of 22000 nmi.
+The ship will also participate in two tallship events including the Escale à Sète 2026 in France and the Sail 250 in New York Harbor.
+The Sail 250 event is a special edition to commemorate the United States' 250th Independence anniversary to be held between 4 July and 8 July.
+The voyage includes the sail training of over 200 Indian Navy and Coast Guard cadets.